 CRITERIA JORC Code Explanation Commentary level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies. mineralisation, and veining, which is deemed to be appropriate for the style of mineralisation and the lithologies encountered.
 All core was photographed and geotechnically logged.
 Logging information is adequate to support Mineral Resource estimation.
 Information to support geotechnical studies is available.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-Ballymore Diamond drilling: Logging of core is mostly qualitative, except for some semi- quantitative logging of sulphide content, quartz veining, RQD, and geotechnical parameters.
-Ballymore RC drilling: Logging of chips is mostly qualitative, except for some semi- quantitative logging of sulphide content, quartz veining, alteration. • The total length and percentage of the relevant intersections logged.
+Ballymore Diamond drilling: Logging of core is mostly qualitative, except for some semi-quantitative logging of sulphide content, quartz veining, RQD, and geotechnical parameters.
+Ballymore RC drilling: Logging of chips is mostly qualitative, except for some semi-quantitative logging of sulphide content, quartz veining, alteration.
+The total length and percentage of the relevant intersections logged.
 Ballymore drilling: Geological logs were completed for all drilled intervals.
 SUB-SAMPLING TECHNIQUES AND SAMPLE PREPARATION If core, whether cut or sawn and whether quarter, half or all core taken.
 Ballymore drilling: Ballymore cut core samples in half or quarter using a diamond saw and where appropriate used geological contacts or mineralisation to define sample intervals.
-If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry. • RC samples were split using a rig-mounted cone splitter on 1m intervals to obtain a sample for assay, of approximate weight 3 - 5kg. • Sample moisture was monitored, and water is blown out at each rod change prior to resuming drilling.
+If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
+RC samples were split using a rig-mounted cone splitter on 1m intervals to obtain a sample for assay, of approximate weight 3 - 5kg.
+Sample moisture was monitored, and water is blown out at each rod change prior to resuming drilling.
 Hole terminated if sample is wet.
 For all sample types, the nature, quality, and appropriateness of the sample preparation technique.
 Ballymore diamond drilling: Half core was submitted to the laboratory, generally 2 - 3 kg per sample.
 All of the core was dried, crushed to -6 mm, then pulverised to 85% - 75 μm.
 This method is considered appropriate for mineralisation that may have visible gold mineralisation.
 Ballymore RC drilling: RC samples were split using a rig-mounted cone splitter on 1m intervals to obtain a sample for assay, of approximate weight 3 - 5kg.
 Samples were dried, crushed to -6 mm, then pulverised to 85% - 75 μm.
-This method is considered appropriate for mineralisation.
+This method is considered appropriate for mineralisation that may have visible gold mineralisation.
 Ballymore Underground Channel Sampling: Samples were collected from underground exposures across the mapped lode.
 Generally, 2 - 3 kg samples were collected and despatched to the laboratory.
-All samples were dried, crushed to -6 mm, then pulverised to 85% - 75 μm.
-This method is considered and despatched to the laboratory.
-All samples were dried, crushed to -6 mm, then pulverised to 85% - 75 μm.
-This method is considered and despatched to the laboratory.
 All samples were dried, crushed to -6 mm, then pulverised to 85% - 75 μm.
 This method is considered appropriate for mineralisation that may have visible gold mineralisation.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Ballymore diamond drilling: Drill core samples of cut core were consistently taken from the same side of the orientation line on the core to maintain consistency.
 All of the sample was crushed and pulverised to maximise sample representativity.
 Pulverised samples were tested for compliance to grinding specifications at the rate of 1 in 40.
 Ballymore RC drilling: RC samples were split using a rig-mounted cone splitter on 1m intervals to obtain a sample for assay, of approximate weight 3 - 5kg.
 All of the sample was crushed and pulverised to maximise sample representativity.
 Pulverised samples